mina-deploy/mina/docs/default_plugins.md

 # Default Plugins

-`mina` comes with a variaty of plugins for you to use out of the box.
+`mina` comes with a variety of plugins for you to use out of the box.
 As `mina` is primarely written in ruby and for rails, it has ruby plugins, but it can be used to deploy any other application (static, js, php, etc)

 To use a plugin you only need to require it in your `deploy.rb`.
 Most of the plugins come with a set of their